herry13/sfpagent/README.md

 - model file
 - installed modules

-In default, the agent will use (and created if not exist):
+In default, the agent will use (and created if not exist) the following directory as _cached directory_:
-- directory **~/.sfpagent**, when the daemon is running with non-root user,
+- **~/.sfpagent**, when the daemon is running with non-root user,
-- directory **/var/sfpagent**, when the daemon is running with root user.
+- **/var/sfpagent**, when the daemon is running with root user.

 HTTP RESTful API